dogweather/forkful/content/en/javascript/html-and-the-web/sending-an-http-request.md

   \ It's done to exchange data, fetch resources, or send data to the server for\u2026"
 lastmod: '2024-03-13T22:45:00.430643-06:00'
 model: gpt-4-1106-preview
-summary: "Sending an HTTP request is how your JavaScript code talks to a server.
-It's\
+summary: Sending an HTTP request is how your JavaScript code talks to a server.
-  \ done to exchange data, fetch resources, or send data to the server for\u2026"
 title: Sending an HTTP request
 weight: 44
 ---